Native American cultures

 The Kaskas didn't wear long headdresses like the

-Sioux.
+Sioux tribe.
 Sometimes men would wear fur caps with feathers at the crown.

 The Kaskas did not usually paint their faces.
 Both men and women wore shell and bead jewelry, and wore their hair long.